karlyndiary/New-York-AirBnB-Dashboard/README.md

 - Total number of room types

-The bar chart illustrates the number of room types in Airbnb, Seattle.
-There are three types of rooms: entire home/apartment, private room and shared rooms.
-The most significant number of room types is entire homes/apartments (86.01%), followed by private rooms (13.85%), shared rooms (0.14%), which is the smallest room type.
-It is safe to assume that Airbnb, in Seattle, derives most of its revenue across entire home/apartment types.
+The bar chart provides a visual representation of the distribution of room types available on Airbnb in Seattle.
+The data shows that the majority of room types are entire homes/apartments, accounting for 86.01% of the listings.
+Private rooms make up 13.85% of the listings, while shared rooms constitute a minimal portion at 0.14%.
+This suggests that Airbnb in Seattle generates the most revenue from entire home/apartment listings, which are the most prevalent room type.

 - Availability in each neighbourhood on Dec 25th